zeroc-ice/ice-builder-xcode/README.md

 # Xcode Compiler Plug-In
 Xcode plug-in to compile Slice files to C++ or Objective-C with Xcode.

 The Xcode plug-in manages all aspects of code generation, including automatically recompiling Slice files that have changed, removing obsolete generated classes, and tracking dependencies.
-The Xcode plugin is provided with the Ice Touch installer.

 ## Install

 We recommend using Alcatraz (http://alcatraz.io) to install the plug-in.
-Look for SliceCompilerPlugin in the Alcatraz package list and click Install.
+Look for IceTouchPlugin in the Alcatraz package list and click Install to install it.
+Restart Xcode after the plug-in installation.

-If not using Alcatraz, open and build the SliceCompilerPlugin project from this repository to install the Slice Compiler Xcode Plugin-In in ~/Library/Application Support/Developer/Shared/Xcode/Plug-ins.
-Restart Xcode after the plug-in installation to load it.
-To uninstall the plug-in remove SliceCompilerPlugin.xcplugin from ~/Library/Application Support/Developer/Shared/Xcode/Plug-ins.
+If not using Alcatraz, open and build the IceTouchPlugin Xcode project from this repository to install the Xcode Plugin-In in ~/Library/Application Support/Developer/Shared/Xcode/Plug-ins.
+Restart Xcode after the plug-in installation.
+To uninstall the plug-in, remove IceTouchPlugin.xcplugin from ~/Library/Application Support/Developer/Shared/Xcode/Plug-ins.

 ## Usage